densenet/thor/README.md

-# thor: three and four combined
+# thor: three and four combined!

-with this tool, you can build a series of symbolic equations in the world of 4D Geometric Algebra and feed them into an execution pipeline. then, you can generate an independent execution kernel which models it.
+This tool allows you to dynamically generate (and run) geometric algebras.

-## configuration
+The main module facilitating this is `src\kgen.luau`.

-using grade masks, the number of ring operations can be reduced.
+You can see some sample kernels in `src\common`.

-WIP
+thor itself will be available in the future.